 Where a company acts alone without any third party being involved in its processing activities, it should be the only controller (e.g. a company running its own online business and hosting its website).
 In this case, there is no data processor.

-However, when a third party is involved in the company’s data processing activities, there are three types of relationship between the initial controller and a third party recipient (see examples below).
+However, when a third party is involved in the company’s data processing activities, it may be acting as a separate controller, joint-controller or processor (see examples below).

 Example 1: Controller to Processor relationship